Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Introduction

 \begin{quote} It would be interesting to know the set of numbers $m$, $-m$ such that $\mathcal{G}_m^\#$ [the set of minimal forbidden subgraphs for $\G'(m)$] or $\mathcal{G}_{-m}^\#$ [the set of minimal forbidden subgraphs for $\G(m)$] are finite; however, these seem to be very difficult problems. \end{quote}

 The specific families $\G'(2)$ and $\G(2)$ are well understood.
 One of the earliest results dates back to 1970 when Smith~\cite{S70} determined all the connected graphs in $\G'(2)$ --- they are general subgraphs of the extended Dynkin diagrams in \cref{fig:dynkin}.
-The family $\G(2)$ is much richer --- it contains not only all the graphs in $\G'(2)$, but also all the line graphs.\footnote{A line graph $L(H)$ of a graph $H$ is obtained by creating a vertex per edge in $H$, and connecting two vertices if and only if the corresponding edges in $H$ have a vertex in common.
-The adjacency matrix of $L(H)$ can be written as $B^TB - 2I$, where $B$ is the vertex-edge incidence matrix of $H$, hence the smallest eigenvalue of $L(H)$ is at least $-2$. } The classification of $\G(2)$ culminated in a beautiful theorem of Cameron, Goethals, Seidel, and Shult~\cite{CGSS76} who related $\G(2)$ to root systems from the representation theory of semisimple Lie algebras (see \cref{thm:cgss}).
+The family $\G(2)$ is much richer and more complex --- it contains not only all the graphs in $\G'(2)$, but also all the line graphs.\footnote{A line graph $L(H)$ of a graph $H$ is obtained by creating a vertex per edge in $H$, and connecting two vertices if and only if the corresponding edges in $H$ have a vertex in common.
+The adjacency matrix of $L(H)$ can be written as $B^TB - 2I$, where $B$ is the vertex-edge incidence matrix of $H$, hence the smallest eigenvalue of $L(H)$ is at least $-2$. } The classification of $\G(2)$ culminated in a beautiful theorem of Cameron, Goethals, Seidel, and Shult~\cite{CGSS76} who related $\G(2)$ to root systems that occur in the classification of semisimple Lie algebras (see \cref{thm:cgss}).
 We refer the reader to the monograph \cite{CRS04} for a comprehensive account of $\G(2)$.

 These classification theorems can be used to establish quantitative answers to Bussemaker and Neumaier's problems.
 For $\G'(2)$, Cvetkovi\'{c}, Doob and Gutman~\cite[Theorem~2.8]{CDG82} determined that there are $18$ minimal forbidden subgraphs.
 For $\G(2)$, Rao, Singhi and Vijayan~\cite[Theorem~4.1]{RSV81} observed that the number of vertices in any minimal forbidden subgraph is at most $37$, which was eventually perfected to $10$ by Kumar, Rao and Singhi~\cite{KRS82}.
 A computer search by Bussemaker and Neumaier~\cite[p~596]{BN92} established that there are, in total, $1812$ minimal forbidden subgraphs for $\G(2)$.